-From the data in Tables 1 and 2, it is possible to calculate sensitivity and specificity statistics for the pre- and post-workshop marking.
-Using the method described by Newcombe (2001), it is
+From the data in tables 1 and 2 it is possible to calculate sensitivity and specificity statistics for the pre- and post-workshop marking.
+Using the method described by Newcombe (2001) it is also possible to test if there is a statistically significant difference between the pre- and post-workshop marking detection rates.
+These statistics are presented in Table 3 below:

-Table 1.
-Pre-workshop marking results.